Château de Chenonceau: a Significant French Fairytale Castle

 3. Catherine de Medici and Chenonceau 1559-1589

-After Henri II died, Catherine removed Diane from Chenonceau forcing her to exchange Chenonceau for the Chaumont-sur-Loire.
+After Henri II died his widow, Catherine de Medici, removed Diane from Chenonceau forcing her to exchange Chenonceau for the Chaumont-sur-Loire.

 Descended from the powerful Italian de Medici family, Catherine had 10 children with Henri and was Regent of France while her grandson Charles IX came of age.